DaviCaamano/solace/README.md

+# Localhost Development

+To test this project locally, please see the README.md file in the `/root/packages/config/mkcert` directory

 # Turborepo (NestJS + Prisma + NextJS + Tailwind + Typescript + Jest) Starter

 This is fullstack turborepo starter.
 It comes with the following features.